 Remember that all beds soften over time, so if Nest Alexander (or Loom & Leaf) is a little too firm for you at the outset, over the first few months it will soften a decent amount, so just be expecting that.

 Anyone that tends to warm up at night, but still wants a memory foam bed, should probably first consider Loom & Leaf.
 Nest Alexander does use a phase-change material in its cover, but in our opinion Loom & Leaf gets the win for hot sleepers.
+There’s more info about the cooling strip on L&L’s website.

 It actually has a cooling gel pad in the center third of the mattress.
 The gel material is, interestingly enough, very similar to what burn units at hospitals use.
 It doesn’t necessarily make the bed cool to the touch the way Brooklyn Bedding Aurora is, but it does a nice job of cooling you down.